reanimus/MPRIS-WebSocketsNotifier/README.md

 - PyGObject
 - python-dbus

 For the client, running it only requires a modern web browser (specifically, one with support for CSS3 and WebSockets).
-Building it requires compass and bower (essentially, the Foundation SCSS build requirements.
+Building it requires compass and bower (essentially, the Foundation SCSS build requirements)

 (Maybe others, this was definitely hacked together in a rush)